A General Framework for the Practical Disintegration of PAC-Bayesian Bounds: The disintegration in action

-\paragraph{Specialization to neural network classifiers.} We consider neural networks (NN) parametrized by a weight vector $\wbf\!\in\!\R^{d}$ and overparametrized, \ie, $d\!\gg\!m$.
-We aim at learning the weights of the NN leading to the lowest true risk.
+We consider Neural Networks (NN) parametrized by a weight vector \mbox{$\wbf\!\in\!\Rbb^{d}$} and overparametrized, \ie, $d\!\gg\!m$.
+We aim to learn the weights of the NN leading to the lowest true risk.
 Practitioners usually proceed by epochs\footnote{One epoch corresponds to one pass of the entire learning set during the optimization process.} and obtain one ``intermediate'' NN after each epoch.
-Then, they select the best ``intermediate'' NN associated with the lowest validation risk.
-We translate this practice into our PAC-Bayesian setting by considering one prior per epoch.
-Given $T$ epochs, we hence have $T$ priors $\Pbf{=}\{\P_t\}_{t=1}^T$, where $\forall t\!\in\!\{1,\ldots,T\}, \P_t{=}\Ncal(\vbf_t, \sigma^2{\bf I}_{d})$ is a Gaussian distribution centered at $\vbf_t$ the weight vector associated with the \mbox{$t$-th} ``intermediate'' NN, with a covariance matrix of $\sigma^2{\bf I}_{d}$ (where ${\bf I}_{d}$ is the $d{\times}d$-dimensional identity matrix).
-Assuming the $T$ priors are learned from a set $\Scal_{\text{prior}}$ such that \mbox{$\Scal_{\text{prior}} \bigcap \Scal {=} \emptyset$}, then Corollaries~\ref{corollary:nn}~and~\ref{corollary:nn-rbc} will guide us to learn a posterior \mbox{$\AQ{=}\Ncal(\wbf, \sigma^2{\bf I}_{d})$} from the best prior on $\Scal$ (we give more details on the procedure after the forthcoming corollaries).
+Then, they select the ``intermediate'' NN associated with the lowest validation risk.
+We propose translating this practice into our PAC-Bayesian setting by considering one prior per epoch.
+Given $T$ epochs, we hence have $T$ priors $\Pbf{=}\{\P_t\}_{t=1}^T$, where \mbox{$\forall t\!\in\!\{1,\ldots,T\}, \P_t=\Ncal(\vbf_t, \sigma^2{\bf I}_{d})$} is a Gaussian distribution centered \mbox{at $\vbf_t$} (the weights associated with the \mbox{$t$-th} ``intermediate'' NN) with a covariance matrix of $\sigma^2{\bf I}_{d}$ (where ${\bf I}_{d}$ is the $d{\times}d$-dimensional identity matrix).
+Assuming the $T$ priors are learned from a set $\Scal_{\text{prior}}$ such that \mbox{$\Scal_{\text{prior}} \bigcap \Scal {=} \emptyset$}, then Corollaries~\ref{corollary:nn}~and~\ref{corollary:nn-rbc} will guide us to learn a posterior \mbox{$\AQ{=}\Ncal(\wbf, \sigma^2{\bf I}_{d})$} from a prior $\P\in\Pbf$ minimizing the empirical risk on $\Scal$ (we give more details on the procedure after the forthcoming corollaries).
+Note that considering Gaussian distributions has the advantage of simplifying the expression of the KL divergence, and thus is commonly used in the PAC-Bayesian literature for neural networks \citep[\eg,][]{DziugaiteRoy2017,LetarteGermainGuedjLaviolette2019,ZhouVeitchAusternAdamsOrbanz2019}.\footnote{Gaussian distributions have been first studied in PAC-Bayes in the context of linear classifiers \citep[\eg,][]{AmbroladzeHernandezShaweTaylor2006,GermainLacasseLavioletteMarchand2009,GermainHabrardLavioletteMorvant2020}, but in this context, the symmetry of the Gaussian distribution also ease the derandomization.}